Symmetric critical knots for O'Hara's energies: Properties of O'Hara's knot energies

 is called the \emph{Sobolev-Slobodetckij space} with (fractional) differentiability order $k+s$ and integrability $\rho.$ (Here, $W^{k,\rho}$ denotes the usual Sobolev space of functions whose generalized derivatives up to order $k$ are $\rho$-integrable.) \end{defin} \begin{rem} It is well-known that Sobolev-Slobodetckij are Banach spaces, and one has the following continuous Morrey-type embedding\footnote{For this and many more advanced facts on fractional Sobolev spaces we refer, e.g., to \cite{runst-sickel_1996}, \cite{valdinoci-etal_2012}, \cite{bergh-loefstroem_1976}, or to the monographs \cite{triebel_1983, triebel_1992, triebel_2006}} into classical H\"older spaces:

 In our context we obtain for $\alpha\in (2,3),$ $s=(\alpha-1)/2\in (1/2,1)$, and $\rho=2$ the continuous embedding

 which means that there is a constant $C_E=C_E(L,n)$ such that

-This uniform estimate will turn out to be quite useful in our context, e.g., to obtain compactness, or to conserve the prescribed knot class in the limit of minimal sequences; see Section \ref{sec:critical}. \end{rem}
+This uniform estimate will turn out to be quite useful in our context, e.g., to obtain compactness, or to conserve the prescribed knot class in the limit of minimal sequences; see Section \ref{sec:critical}, in particular the proof of Theorem \ref{thm:existence}. \end{rem}

 {\it Proof of Theorem \ref{thm:blatt}.}\, (i)\, Injectivity follows from Lemma \ref{lem:rough-bilip}.
 Since $E_\alpha$ is invariant under reparametrization we have $E_\alpha(\g)=E_\alpha(\Gamma)$.
 So, we can estimate